drwilkins/rspectVid/README.md

-###To run source the rspectVid.R script & generate a dynamic spec in a new R instance:
+###To source the rspectVid.R script & generate a dynamic spec in a new R instance:
 ```
 #Note, this might take up to 5 min, depending on CPU power...
 require(devtools)